 Opting out, since there’s no penalty for being uninsured

 A few years back, not buying health insurance meant facing a potentially costly penalty.
 That penalty, however, no longer exists, unless you happen to live in a state that has its own individual mandate.

 Still, not signing up for coverage is a big mistake.
 A single illness or injury could total thousands of dollars that you’ll be responsible for out of pocket if you don’t have insurance, so sign up for a plan before it’s too late.
 Also, while you may be relatively healthy now, who’s to say whether you’ll be diagnosed with a condition sometime next year?

-ACA open enrollment for 2020 will begin on November 1, 2019 and last until December 15, 2019 in most states (there are extended enrollment periods in several state-run exchanges).
-Make your decision on time to ensure that you’ll have the coverage you need by January 1, 2020.
+ACA open enrollment for 2023 runs from November 1 to January 15 in most states (there are varying enrollment periods in several state-run exchanges).
+Make your decision on time to ensure that you’ll have the coverage you need for 2023.